-We offer the following features on our mortgage range, designed with your clients in mind.
+We offer a range of features across our mortgages, designed with your clients in mind.

 Mortgage features